An MP-DWR method for $h$-adaptive finite element methods

 \section{Numerical experiments}

-In the following numerical simulations, we use the linear triangle template element for 2-dimensional cases and the tetrahedron template element for 3-dimensional cases, respectively.
-All of the initial meshes in the following cases are obtained by globally refining the template meshes several times.
-And the template meshes are shown in Figure \ref{template mesh}.
-All numerical examples presented in this paper are developed by using the AFEPack\cite{li2005multi} in C++, and the hardware is a DELL Precision T5610 workstation with 12 CPU Cores and 64 Gigabytes memory.
+In this section, a series of examples are shown to demonstrate the validity and acceleration of the MP-DWR method.
+In the following numerical experiments, we use the linear triangle template element for 2D cases and the tetrahedron template element for 3D cases, respectively.
+All numerical examples presented in this paper are developed by using the \textit{AFEPack}\cite{li2005multi} in C++, and the hardware is a DELL Precision T5610 workstation with 12 CPU Cores, 3.6GHz and 64 Gigabytes memory.

-Moreover, a high order Gaussian Quadrature is needed in the calculations.
-Higher order Gaussian Quadrature can produce more accurate results, which can break the Galerkin orthogonality more obviously as mentioned in Remark \ref{remark1}.
-Therefore, the MP-DWR error indicators can be more effective to capture the critical area of the quantities of interest.
+Moreover, a high order Gaussian quadrature is recommended in the calculations since it can produce more accurate results, which can break the Galerkin orthogonality more obviously.
+Therefore, the MP-DWR error indicators can be more effective.
+Here, we use the six-order Gaussian quadrature in all computations.

-We focus on the \emph{Poisson equation} in the following numerical examples.
-Based on it, a series of experiments are designed to test the effectiveness and the acceleration of our MP-DWR method.
-First of all, we would demonstrate the effectiveness of our method.